AI Fantasy Character Design Tutorial: From Sheet to Splash

 • Same face across sheet, splash, and action variant at thumbnail size?

-• Is the signature silhouette element present and readable in all three (especially the action variant)?
+• Is the signature silhouette element present and readable in all three, especially the action variant?

 • Does the rendering style hold across scenes?
 Mixing painterly and photoreal mid-bible breaks the read.

-• Does the action variant still read as in-style, or did dynamic posing nudge the model toward anime defaults?
+• Does the action variant still read as in-style, or did dynamic posing nudge the model toward its anime defaults?

 Common mistakes